myst729/Vuelog/userdata/posts/2016/the-so-called-database.md

     {
       title: 'All about Vuelog',
       slug: 'all-about-vuelog',
       titleless: false,   // (OPTIONAL) set this to true if you want to hide the title in page view (same for post)
-      commentless: false // (OPTIONAL) set this to true if you want to disable comments for the particular page (same for post)
+      commentless: false, // (OPTIONAL) set this to true if you want to disable comments for the particular page (same for post)
+      draft: false        // (OPTIONAL) set this to true if you want to make the particular page invisible in your site (same for post)
     }
   ],